West Side Story: International productions

 The first Australian production opened in October 1960 at the Princess Theatre in Melbourne, before touring to the Tivoli Theatre in Sydney in February 1961.
 Subsequent Australian tours have been staged in 1983, 1994, 2010 and twice in 2019.
 It returned to Handa Opera on Sydney Harbour in 2024.

 Staatstheater Nürnberg staged the first German production in 1972 in a German translation by Marcel Prawy which had been used for the first Austrian staging in 1968 at the Vienna Volksoper with Julia Migenes and Adolf Dallapozza, conducted by Lawrence Leonard.
 The first East German production took place in Leipzig in 1984 with Dagmar Schellenberger and Stephan Spiewok and the Gewandhaus Orchestra.

 A 2000 Hong Kong production with Cantonese lyrics featured Paul Wong as Tony at the outdoor plaza of Hong Kong Cultural Centre.
 Canada's Stratford Shakespeare Festival performed West Side Story in 1999, starring Tyley Ross as Tony and Ma-Anne Dionisio as Maria, and again in 2009, The Austrian Bregenz Festival presented the musical in the German translation by Prawy in 2003 and 2004, directed by Francesca Zambello, followed by a German tour.
 An international tour (2005–2010), directed and choreographed by Joey McKneely played in Tokyo, Paris, Austria, Switzerland, Germany, Singapore, São Paulo, France, Taiwan, China, Italy, Rotterdam and Spain.

 Novosibirsk Globus Theatre staged the musical in Russia in 2007 with conductor Keith Clark, a former pupil of Bernstein's, who also conducted the 2010 Moscow production.
 A French language adaptation, translated by Philippe Gobeille, opened in Montreal, Quebec, in March 2008.
 A Philippine version played in 2008 at the Meralco Theater.
 It featured Christian Bautista as Tony, Karylle and Joanna Ampil as Maria.
 In 2011, a Lima production was produced by "Preludio Asociación Cultural" with Marco Zunino as Tony, Rossana Fernández-Maldonado as Maria, Jesús Neyra as Bernardo, Tati Alcántara as Anita and Joaquín de Orbegoso as Riff.

-A Japanese production ran from November 2019 to January 2020, at the IHI Stage Around Tokyo, featuring a double cast with Mamoru Miyano and Shouta Aoi as Tony, and Kii Kitano and Rena Sasamoto as Maria, with Suzuko Mimori as Anita, Ryuji Kamiyama as Riff, and Masataka Nakagauchi as Bernardo.

-A South Korean production is set to run from November 2022 to February 2023 at the Chungmu Art Center in Seoul.
-Kim Junsu, Go Eunsung, and Park Kanghyun are cast as Tony, with Lee Jisoo and Han Jae-ah as Maria and Jung Taekwoon as Riff.
+A Japanese production was scheduled to run from November 2019 to January 2020, at the IHI Stage Around Tokyo, featuring a double cast with Mamoru Miyano and Shouta Aoi as Tony, and Kii Kitano and Rena Sasamoto as Maria, with Suzuko Mimori as Anita, Ryuji Kamiyama as Riff, and Masataka Nakagauchi as Bernardo.
+A South Korean production was set to run from November 2022 to February 2023 at the Chungmu Art Center in Seoul.
+Kim Junsu, Ko Eun-sung, and Park Kanghyun are cast as Tony, with Lee Jisoo and Han Jae-ah as Maria and Jung Taekwoon as Riff.

+Planned productions

+The National Theatre plans a revival for the Olivier Theatre from November 2027, co-directed by Marianne Elliott and Miranda Cromwell, with Robbins's choreography reproduced and adapted by Julio Monge, an artistic collaborator on the 2021 film.